NHA License Renewal

 Current renewal cycle:

 - The license renewal application is available above.
-You will need to mail the application along with the $100 renewal fee for a two-year renewal, except for licensees on probation.
+You will need to mail the completed application along with the $100 renewal fee for a two-year renewal, except for licensees on probation.
 Online payment and application submission is not available at this time.

 - Probationary licenses will receive a letter providing instructions.

-- Continuing education requirements were provided in the cover letter that came with your license at the time it was issued and/or renewed.
-Half of the required clock hours can be earned by taking distance learning programs offered by a Missouri board-approved training agency.
-Please note: there are no carry over hours to the next renewal period.
-Do not send copies of your certificates of attendance with the renewal application; however, you must provide copies of your certificates if your record is selected during the random audit.
+- There are no carry over hours to the next renewal period.
+Do not send copies of your certificates of attendance with the renewal application; however, you must provide copies of your certificates if your license is selected during the random audit.

-- Distance learning programs (on-line, self-study, webinar, etc.) must be offered by a Missouri board-approved training agency.
-Distance learning programs approved by NAB/NCERS or another state licensing board are not approved as continuing education programs in Missouri.
+- Please note that distance learning programs (on-line, self-study, webinar, etc.) must be offered by a Missouri board-approved training agency.
+Distance learning programs approved by NAB/NCERS or another state administrator licensing board are not approved as continuing education programs in Missouri.
 Information on board-approved continuing education programs and providers can be found under Continuing Education for Licensure Renewal tab and select Online.